Interstate 10 in Louisiana: Future

 There are calls to remove I-10 from the Claiborne Expressway in New Orleans and rename I-610 to I-10.
 The entire length of the Pontchartrain Expressway would likely be renamed as I-910 or I-49.
 The movement to remove the expressway received backing from President Biden in April 2021.
+However, opponents of the removal, which could cost over $4 billion, pointed out that removing the road would increase and worsen traffic through the area as well as in other neighborhoods among other things.
+Instead, in October 2022, the governments of Louisiana and New Orleans introduced a $94.7 million proposal to improve the elevated freeway and the space beneath it as well remove four ramps in Tremé.
+They proposal asked for a $47 million grant for the project.